mnkhee/user-docs-project/README.md

 To summarize what the reader would have accomplished by following the guide, a conclusion was added at the end.

-Throughout the tutorials, there will be messages designed to give you relevant information.
+Throughout the tutorials, the reader come across messages that are intended to provide them with relevant information.

 ![alert-msg](/docs/alert-msg.png)